Summer With the Son: Being Prayerful! (Sermon Audio)

 ~

-This is the audio from the March 12, 2023 sermon, “A Road of Generosity: What Will You GIVE?”, shared by Tom Lemler at the Deer Run Church of Christ.
+This is the audio from the August 2, 2026 sermon, “Summer With the Son: Being Generous”, shared by Tom Lemler at the Deer Run Church of Christ.

 “But who am I, and who are my people, that we should be able to give as generously as this?
 Everything comes from you, and we have given you only what comes from your hand.”